 Like all living things that are nurtured and cared for, your seedlings will grow.
 At some point, they will need a more space to grow.
 If you’ve planted your seeds in sizable pots to begin with, you may not need to move them, however, if you have planted them first in flats they will most likely need to be moved to bigger pots at least once before being put in the ground so they don’t get rootbound and stressed.
 No plant likes to have its roots disturbed, but you will find your seedlings are hardy for their small size and will bounce back just fine afterward, as long as they continue to receive good care.

-Your seedlings will be ready to transplant if and when they look to big for their floats or you can see their roots making their way out of the bottom.
+Your seedlings will be ready to transplant if and when they look too big for their floats or you can see their roots making their way out of the bottom.
 This process is easier to do than one would think, and can be done with only one tool: a butter knife.
-Simply fill the pots you plan to move your seedlings into halfway with soil.
+Simply fill the new pots halfway with soil.

 Next, take your butter knife and cut around your seedling as though it were a piece of cake.
 The important part is to pick your seedling up by its leaves, not the stem.
 It may seem counter-intuitive to do this because a stem seems much stronger then the leaves.
 However, leaves, if damaged can recover much more easily than a damaged stem, which can inhibit the growth of the plant.